ARMmbed/mbed-os-5-docs/docs/porting/porting.md

 c_blob.c and c_blob_mbed.c.
 Save these files. c_blob.c will be used in flash_blob.c, c_blob_mbed.c can be used in Flash API.

-### 3. Add new target to DapLink
+### 3. Add new target to DAPLink

 Repo: https://github.com/armmbed/daplink.

-Windows PC is required for Daplink environment.
+Windows PC is required for DAPLink environment.

 The new target will need to have a unique board ID.
 Contact Arm to get one.